-The World in Perspective Views and Optical Recreations in the Age of Enlightenment
+The World in Perspective: Views and Optical Illusions in the Age of Enlightenment

 Exhibition organized by the Montpellier University Law Library in collaboration with the Château de Flaugergues